UPDATED: Aug 12, 2020

 Pruco Life Insurance Company (Prudential Financial) is the only exception among the companies we offer.
 E-cigarette users can qualify for their Non-Smoker Plus rating class.
 This will depend on the frequency of use and the nicotine byproduct level in your lab results.

-Eliminating tobacco/nicotine use is the best way to save your health and save money on your term life insurance.
+Eliminating tobacco/nicotine use is the best way to save your health and save money and get a lower term life insurance premium.
 And if using a cessation tool like e-cigarettes can help you do it, then that’s a good thing.
 Once you’re able to do this, you can apply to get non-tobacco rates on your policy in a little as one year.

 Sources: The Centers for Disease Control, The Huffington Post, The American Journal of Preventive Medicine, CNNMoney